s3ql/s3ql/rst/durability.rst

 well.
 Consider the following scenario:

 #.
 You store an important file in the S3QL file system.
 #.
-The storage service looses the data blocks of this file.
+The storage service loses the data blocks of this file.
 As long as you
    do not access the file or run :program:`fsck.s3ql`, S3QL is not aware that the data has been lost by the storage service.
 #.
 You save an additional copy of the important file in a different